What am I doing?

 Everything I’m doing can be boiled down to “Help people live well by influencing them to do X”.

 - People closest to me (friends and family)

 - Other not-close people that I can affect within my ability

-“Live well” means living in a way that aligns to their personal values.
+“Live well” means living in a way that aligns to their personal direction and values.

 Notice that I am choosing to “influence”, not control.
 This is mainly because a lot of things in life are not entirely within our control, but we can at least give them the biggest influence we can to nudge them towards the direction we want.

 “Do X” can be: